Celestia (band)

-Celestia is a French black metal band from Avignon, formed in 1995 by Noktu.
-Noktu is the only consistent member of the band.
-Celestia disbanded in 2015, but was re-formed by Noktu in 2020.
+Celestia is a French black metal band from Avignon, formed in 1995 by Noktu, the only consistent member.
+Celestia disbanded in 2015 and reformed in 2020.

-Celestia remained in the demo stage until around 1999 when they released the EP A Cave Full of Bats through Drakkar Productions with a lineup consisting of Noktu (vocals, bass) and Fureïss/Franck (guitar).
-A few more demos, singles, split albums and a live album were done before they finally released their first studio album Apparitia - Sumptuous Spectre (2002) through Full Moon Productions with the drummer Astreyla added to the lineup.
+Celestia remained in the demo stage until around 1999, when they released the EP A Cave Full of Bats through Drakkar Productions with a lineup of Noktu (vocals, bass) and Fureïss/Franck (guitar).
+More demos, singles, split albums and a live album followed before they released their first studio album, Apparitia - Sumptuous Spectre (2002), through Full Moon Productions, with drummer Astreyla added to the lineup.
 The two main members of Celestia were Noktu and Fureïss.
-Fureïss was the only guitarist for Celestia from 1998 to 2005, i.e. from the promo tape A Dying Out Ecstasy (1998) until the second mix of the 2002 album Apparitia Sumptuous Spectre in 2005, and he composed half the songs (the other half by Noktu) and arranged and recorded all the tracks on Celestia during this time.
+Fureïss was the only guitarist for Celestia from 1998 to 2005, from the promo tape A Dying Out Ecstasy (1998) until the second mix of the 2002 album Apparitia Sumptuous Spectre in 2005.
+He composed half the songs (the other half by Noktu) and arranged and recorded all tracks on Celestia during this time.

 The latter-day lineup was Noktu (vocals, guitar, bass) and Ghaast (guitar).
-With the drummer Astreyla, who had previously left the band, they recorded Celestia's second album Frigidiis Apotheosia : Abstinencia Genesiis, released in 2008 through Apparitia Records; they generally kept the same minimalistic black metal sound.
-Malefic (Xasthur), a guest on the album, also added some keyboards to the music.
+With drummer Astreyla, who had previously left the band, they recorded Celestia's second album, Frigidiis Apotheosia : Abstinencia Genesiis, released in 2008 through Apparitia Records.
+They kept their minimalistic black metal sound.
+Malefic (Xasthur), a guest on the album, added keyboards to the music.
 Various session drummers and guitarists were brought in for rehearsals, recordings and live shows.
-Noktu also owns a record label called Drakkar Productions, on which he released some of The Black Legions (a group of French underground black metal bands) albums.
+Noktu owns the record label Drakkar Productions, on which he released some of The Black Legions (a group of French underground black metal bands) albums.

-Noktu also played in the band Mortifera, on guitar, bass and vocals, while Neige (Alcest) handled the drums, half of the vocals and composed tracks such as "Ciel Brouillé" and "Le Revenant".
-Mortifera has almost the same sound as Celestia.
-Also, Noktu has played in Genocide Kommando and Gestapo 666.
+Noktu played guitar and bass and sang in the band Mortifera, while Neige (Alcest) played drums, half of the vocals and composed tracks such as "Ciel Brouillé" and "Le Revenant".
+Mortifera has a similar sound to Celestia.
+Noktu has played in Genocide Kommando and Gestapo 666.